MatrixEditor/caterpillar/README.md

 Caterpillar is a Python 3.12+ library to pack and unpack structurized binary data.
 It enhances the capabilities of [Python Struct](https://docs.python.org/3/library/struct.html) by enabling direct class declaration.
 More information about the different configuration options will be added in the future.
+A brief introduction can be found [here >](docs/INTRO.md).

 ## Installation